Ferlab-Ste-Justine/terracd/README.md

 Note that secret parameters (username/password or client certificate) are absent from the **backend_http** source.
 They should be passed via environment variables when running terracd.

+The **recurrence** entry takes the following fields:
+- **min_interval**: Minimum interval of time between execution.
+If terracd finds that less than this interval of time has elapsed since the last time it ran, it will skip its execution.
+- **git_triggers**: Boolean flag indicating whether a change in the git history of any of its git sources should also trigger a change, despite the minimum interval of time not having elapsed.

+The **cache** entry takes the following field:
+- **versions_file**: Path to a terraform provider versions file to hash in its assembled runtime directory.
+If the sha256 checksum value of this file changes, the cached providers will be discarded and redownloaded.

 The **backend_migration** parameter takes the following fields:
   - **current_backend**: File name of the current backend to migrate from.
 It is assumed to be relative filename that will be part of the files assembled in the working directory.
   - **next_backend**: Absolute file name of the next backend to migrate to.
 It is assumed to be an absolute path not present in the working directory.

 The **termination_hooks** parameter takes the following fields:
   - **always**: Always call a hook.
 If defined, it will always override the success/failure hooks.